Zrips/CMILib/README.md

 You're free to clone and make a pull request to offer bug fixes and/or suggestions.

 You can also report bugs and/or make suggestions in the form of an Issue, but please check if what you're submitting isn't a duplicate.

-## Support

-Before asking questions, please make sure to read our [Frequently Asked Questions](https://www.zrips.net/cmilib/faq/).

-You can request support and discuss issues with Community Members on the [Zrips Community Discord](https://discord.gg/dDMamN4).